Luca-Blight/MusicTS/README.md

     - [ ] `/users/:userId` - GET - Get user details
     - [ ] `/users/:userId` - PUT - Update user
     - [ ] `/users/:userId` - DELETE - Delete user

+# Areas of improvemeent

+updated_at to session and user schema host has ability to create a playlist host can eject people from the room host can mute people host can skip songs user authentication split log-in/sign-in up